yaso2com/rsf-slider/README.md

 The code is provided for public usage and any further improvements are very welcome.

-The functionality of the RSF slider in comparison to the multi thumb slider and some additional functionalities can be found at:
+The functionality of the RSF slider in comparison to the multi thumb slider (code at https://gitlab.com/yaso2com/java-swing-multi-thumb-slider) and some additional functionalities can be found at:

 https://www.youtube.com/watch?v=XRDAYXLw1uc